blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 ::

-	"account"        (string, optional) DEPRECATED.
-If provided, it MUST be set to the empty string "" to represent the default account; passing any other string will result in an error
+	"account"        (string, optional) DEPRECATED: if provided, the account MUST be set to the empty string "" to represent the default account; passing any other string will result in an error

 Response: